Symbian9/qmapshack-doc-wiki/DocFaqData.md

 When creating a new reference to a data item QMS offers the choice either to create simply a reference or a clone (a copy) of the data item.

-## Why does QMapsShack use a separate workspace.db to save data?
+## Why does QMapShack use a separate workspace.db to save data?

 **Source:** [Newsgroup discussion about QMS INI information](https://sourceforge.net/p/qlandkartegt/mailman/message/35276035)